The only soup recipe you need for a cosy winter meal. This vegan pumpkin and sweet potato soup is hearty, creamy, nice and cosy to have over winter.

 I know I know!
-It’s not even the season for pumpkin or sweet potato but hey, who said that you can only eat pumpkins in Autumn?
+It’s not even the season for pumpkin or sweet potato but hey, who said that you can only eat them in Autumn?
 No one!
-I eat pumpkins throughout year.
+I eat them throughout the year.
 They are tasty, cook quickly and can be sweetened or seasoned for something savoury too, so versatile!

 Health benefits of pumpkin

-Before we get into how delicious this vegan pumpkin and sweet potato soup is, let me tell you how amazing pumpkins are when it comes to nutrition because I LOVE the benefits of eating pumpkins!
+Before we get into how delicious this recipe is, let me tell you how amazing pumpkins are when it comes to nutrition because I LOVE the benefits of pumpkins!

 And I really want you to know them too so that not only will you enjoy the taste of the soup, but also the health and beauty benefits of it!